 From this point on, this core is no longer yet another system you’ve deployed.
 Now, it’s a business asset, hence anything that relates to it should have proper KPIs.

 Of course, there’s more – but hey, this is a vs piece.
 We’ll elaborate on specific evolutive mechanisms sometimes in the future.
 Until then, here’s your main handout:

 Establishing an environment or building data-centric architectures starts with nurturing a data-driven culture.

 If you got here, you’re a tough one.
 Congrats!
-I hope the former data-driven / data-centric nonsense is cleared-out and now, we can steadily move towards more data essentials.
+I hope the former data-driven / data-centric nonsense phased-out and now, we can steadily move towards more data essentials.
 We understand this topic feels crammed under 2000 words, but we promise there’s more on this.
-Think of it as an “all you can eat” data-related buffet we’re powering on this blog and we have lots of goodies scheduled to land on the table.
+Think of it as an “all you can eat” data-related buffet we’re powering on this blog.
+We have lots of goodies scheduled to land on the table.